withastro/docs/src/pages/en/guides/cms/wordpress.md

 ---
-title: Headless Wordpress & Astro
+title: Headless WordPress & Astro
-description: Add content to your Astro project using Wordpress as a CMS
+description: Add content to your Astro project using WordPress as a CMS
 layout: ~/layouts/CMSLayout.astro
 stub: true
+service: WordPress
 ---

 [WordPress](https://wordpress.org/) is a content management system that includes its own frontend, but can also be used as a headless CMS to provide content to your Astro project.